JoAnne Stubbe: Career and education

 In 1980, she moved to the University of Wisconsin, serving as assistant professor in the Biochemistry Department and rising to full professor in 1985.
 She was an assistant professor for a total of 12 years.
 In 1987, Stubbe became a professor in the MIT Chemistry Department, where she became the first woman to receive tenure in that department.
 She received a joint appointment in the MIT Biology Department in 1990.

+In 1994, Stubbe was one of 16 women faculty in the School of Science at MIT who drafted and co-signed a letter to the then-Dean of Science (now Chancellor of Berkeley) Robert Birgeneau, which started a campaign to highlight and challenge gender discrimination at MIT.